FPSG-UIUC/nukemod/README.md

 - https://github.com/jose-sv/hogwild_pytorch

+# Supported Hardware
+We tested this code on a bare-metal machine with an Intel i7-6700K CPU @ 4.00GHz.
+We cannot guarantee that it works on other CPUs or in virtualized environments.

 # Required Setup
 - Ubuntu 16.04 LTS

-# Supported Hardware
-We tested this code on an Intel i7-6700K CPU @ 4.00GHz.
-We cannot guarantee that it works on other CPUs.

 # Prerequisites
 To monitor page-faults, `nukemod` hooks the page fault handler of the Linux kernel.